ameyagv/-DevOps-Pipelines/status_report_2.md

 ## Additional Project Scope

 1. Implementing a Multi-Stage Deployment Process encompassing key environments: Quality Assurance, User Acceptance, Baking, and Production.
+[Completed]

 2. Conducting comprehensive tests at each stage to evaluate different facets of the application.
 Successful tests lead to progression to the next stage, accompanied by user notifications in case of failures.
+[Completed]

 3. Orchestrating a Production environment with three VCL machines, featuring one as a load balancer and the remaining two as application instances.
+[In-progress]

 4. Configuration of a GitHub template to facilitate application deployment across diverse environments, ensuring the reusability of the pipeline.
+[Completed]

 5. Adding a security apect in the QA environment to identify and address vulnerabilities within the application.
+[Completed]

 6. Implemntation of integration testing and UI testing in the QA environment.
+[Completed]

 7. Integration of a load testing script in the UAT environment to monitor the application's performance.
+[Completed]

 8. Implementation of monitoring mechanisms in the Baking and Production environments, focusing on CPU utilization and memory usage metrics before initiating production deployment.
+[In-progress]

 9. Adoption of a Blue-Green Deployment strategy for production releases, based on the metrics discussed in [8].
+[Next Sprint]

 10. Incorporating a robust rollback mechanism to revert to the previous release in the event of production errors post-deployment, within a predefined time slot.
+[Next Sprint]

 ## Next Steps